good

 By now, Asana has integrated a few AI features into its platform.
 For these, Asana uses its own, proprietary machine-leaning model, as well as third-party language models, like OpenAI and Anthropic.

-Ask Asana Intelligence questions about your project.
+Ask the AI questions about the project.

-Huge Selection of Integrations
+Wide Range of Integrations

-Asana supports a huge selection of integrations.
+Asana supports a massive selection of integrations.

 Integrations